jankrepl/deepdow/docs/source/losses.rst

 Note that in all in both of the cases the initial holding :math:`V` cancels out and the portfolio returns are independent of it.

-about multiple utility functions that are often used within these losses.
-Note that they are implemented within :code:`deepdow.losses`.

 Portfolio returns
 -----------------